mikesplore/SmartSpace/BOOKINGS_UI_IMPLEMENTATION.md

 ## Overview

 This document outlines the implementation plan for the Bookings UI components of the SmartSpace event space management system.
-The work is divided among 15 team members, each responsible for specific components and functionality related to bookings.

 ## Team Structure and Responsibilities